navin18/personal-website/README.md

-# briOS
+# Navin's Journey

-Welcome to my website.
+Welcome to my website, inspired by Brian Lovin :)